Mike Lee Expands India-Giveaway Bill, Creates Work Permit Program

 But Mike Lee’s bill also may allow investors to flood the white-collar labor market with at least 100,000 extra foreign college-graduate workers each year.

 The complex S.386 bill was changed during closed-door negotiations with Sen. Dick Durbin (D-IL).
-The changes favor India’s huge workforce in the United States by removing the so-called “country caps,” which were designed to encourage immigraiton by a diversity of nationalities.
+The changes favor India’s huge workforce in the United States by removing the so-called “country caps,” which were designed to encourage immigration by a diversity of nationalities.
 This change means that the resident population of 300,000 Indian workers and their 300,000 family members get a fast-track to green cards and citizenship.

 But the bill also creates a new legal status where imported workers could get a renewable work permit once their employers help to file an I-140 request for green cards.
 This change would effectively give Indians and other visa workers all of the workplace benefits of U.S. citizenship while they wait years for their green cards.